Optimize Workforce Planning using Linear Programming with Python

 • Scan each pallet and record the received quantity in your Warehouse Management System (WMS)

-• Put away these pallets in Stock Area
+• Put away these pallets in the Stock Area

-Based on these forecasts and your global productivity you can estimate what would be the resources needed each day
+Based on these forecasts and your global productivity, you can estimate what resources would be needed each day

 Inbound Ressources needs forecasts by day — (Image by Author)